Roostijati: Screen persona and reception

 Roostijati's screen persona focused on her ability to doing sports and fencing, she was nicknamed the first action film actress of Indonesia.

-In her film, Roostijati often played the role of a tomboy woman who love to jumps, swings, riding horses, and sometimes showing her fencing skills.
+In her film, she often played the role of a tomboy woman who love to jumps, swings, riding horses, and sometimes showing her fencing skills.
+Film Varia magazine often referred her as the manly female actress due to her habit of wearing boots to the film location, and for her performance in Kumala Dewa Dewi (1952).
+Her fencing skill and technique often gained praise from the audience, and she was referred as the Maureen O'Hara of Indonesia.

 Filmography

-Death

-Roostijati died in Bandung, West Java, on September 5, 1975, at the age of 49.
+Roostijati performed in a total of 32 films during her career, which many of them was considered lost.
+Her directed film, Genangan Air Mata, remain banned by the censorship board.